es-copilot-trainings/Using-GitHub-Copilot-with-CSharp/README.md

 ## 💪🏽 Exercise

-**Right click the following Codespaces button to open your Codespace in a new tab**
+**Right click the following link to open the repository in a new tab**

 [Clone this repository](https://github.com/github/dotnet-codespaces)